SekerDAO/Usul/README.md

 - TW026 "must be a member to execute role module"
 - TW027 "target address is not authorized for role"
 - TW028 "must be a member to vote"
+- TW029 "length of proposal execution data missmatch"
+- TW030 "proposal must contain at least one execution"
 ```